CSBSJU/CSCI-130/files/labs/Lab04/Lab-I.md

 * introduction to concept of string patterns

 # Preliminaries
-If you haven’t already done so, start by making a copy of today’s lab folder (`Lab04_Decisions`) and saving it in your `M:\CS130\Labs` folder.
+If you haven't already done so, start by making a copy of today's lab folder (`Lab04_Decisions`) and saving it in your `M:\CS130\Labs` folder.
 Right-click on the folder you just copied and rename it `Lab04_YourLastName_YourFirstName` (but use your actual last and first names).

 You may now work locally by opening the write-up from within the copied folder.

 # Flipping a coin

-1. Launch the RAPTOR software and use it to create and save a new program called `FlippingACoin_Part1.rap` inside the folder `FlippingACoin` inside of your lab folder.
+1. Launch the RAPTOR software and use it to create and save a new program called `FlippingACoin_Part1.rap` inside of your lab folder.

    Complete `FlippingACoin_Part1.rap` so that it generates a random number between 0 and 1, exclusive, and prints `"Heads"` when the number is less than